bsdero/kanekfs/README.md

 +-----------------------------+    or free
 ```

-Functionality for create, read and update slots storage is also provided.
+Functionality for create, read and update metadata storage is also provided.

 The metadata foundations makes use of the Extents cache, the Dictionary
 library descripted in 2.7, and the bit map library.
 Also uses the EIO capacity
 for make extent disk format.

 some of the interfaces:
-- Create slots storage ( user must specify which file or device to use,
+- Create metadata storage ( user must specify which file or device to use,
   and specify the metadata storage descriptor )
 - Open a slot storage file or device, user must specify where in the
   device is the metadata storage descriptor.
-- Create a slot
 - Open a slot, given the slot number
-- Read a slot descriptor
+- Get a new, empty slot (reserve a slot).
+This action open a slot also.
-- Read slot data
+- Read slot data/descriptor
-- Update slot descriptor
-- Update slot data
+- Update slot data/descriptor
 - Close a slot
-- Reserve a slot from non used slots ( this operation also open the slot)
 - Evict a slot ( remove slot data and descriptor, and mark the slot as free)

 Includes some tools for:
-- create slots storage
+- create metadata storage
 - dump slots data and dictionaries
 - dump metadata storage descriptor and extents storage descriptors.
 - Add data to an specific slot

-### 5       Metadata service
+### 5       Metadata Storage service ( METAD)
 Provides caching functionality to MetaF.
 Also provides the next interfaces:
-- Open slot storage
+- Open a metadata storage file/device
 - Get a new, empty slot ( Reserve a slot)
-- Open a slot
+- Open a specific slot ( needs a slot number)
-- Read slot
+- Read slot descriptor, and metadata
 - Flush slot data
-- empty slot data
+-
 - update slot descriptor
 - update slot data

 it uses the Metadata Foundations library, a lot.

-### 6       Kanek Object Storage Foundations (KOSF)
+### 6       Kanek Storage Foundations (KFSStorage)
+This layer provides basic functionality for store data into the file system.

 #### 6.1        Super Inode
 The inode is a data structure which is very well known in traditional file
 systems.
 In Kanek Object Storage and Kanek Graph File system, inodes will be
 used.
-Inodes are very well suited for Object Storage, however we would be
+Inodes are very well suited for store data files, however we would be
 adding an extra pointer, as the inodes not only stores data of a file, but
 also edges for this graph node.

 That means we will be using extra pointer(s).
 This expanded inode is called
 as Super Inode.